 For the next LK-60 generation of Russian icebreakers, OKBM Afrikantov is developing a new reactor – RITM-200 – to replace the current KLT design.
 Under Project 22220 this is an integral 175 MWt PWR with inherent safety features and using low-enriched uranium fuel.
 Refuelling is every seven years, over a 40-year lifespan.
 Two reactors drive two turbine generators and then three electric motors powering the propellers, producing 60 MW propulsive power.
 The first two icebreakers to be equipped with these are under construction.
 For floating nuclear power plants (FNPP, see below) a single RITM-200 would replace twin KLT-40S (but yield less power).

 The KLT-40S is a four-loop version of the icebreaker reactor for floating nuclear power plants which runs on low-enriched uranium (<20%) and has a bigger core (1.3 m high instead of 1.0 m) and shorter refueling interval: 3 to 4.5 years.
 A variant of this is the KLT-20, specifically designed for FNPP.
-It is a 2-loop version with same enrichment but 10-year refueling interval.
+It is a two-loop version with same enrichment but 10-year refueling interval.

 OKBM has supplied 460 nuclear reactors for the Russian navy, and these have operated more than 6500 reactor-years.